 For many WordPress sites, shared hosting is an affordable option, and it might remain so for the life of the site.
 This kind of WordPress hosting is typically the most economical of all hosting packages, because many sites, often thousands, are hosted on the same server and share all its resources.
 That, along with stripped down customer support and few additional features, helps to keep costs low.
 While shared hosting is low cost and convenient, it also has limitations in terms of scalability and the additional features users want as their websites grow.

 Optimized Hosting for WordPress

 Along with general shared hosting for sites with a WordPress install, major hosting companies may also offer a separate hosting product exclusively for WordPress that features optimization for the features and functions that are unique to WordPress.
 Managed WordPress hosting for business typically comes with a range of security and development features that are designed to maximize the benefits of WordPress as a flexible and scalable site building platform.
 Support for this kind of WordPress hosting is typically provided by representatives with WordPress related expertise and experience who can troubleshoot website issues and resolve customer concerns.

 Some hosting providers are dedicated exclusively to WordPress sites, too, with no other platforms supported at all.
 Whether offered as one of many products in a hosting company’s catalog or in a WordPress specific environment, web hosting services that provide WordPress specific hosting packages are able to offer a range of features and levels of management that are optimized for WordPress speed and security.
-A web hosting company may also offer tiered plans that give users a choice of available site management features can provide varying levels of management at incrementally higher costs.
+A web hosting company may also offer tiered plans that give users a choice of available site management features that can provide varying levels of management at incrementally higher costs.
 Managed and optimized WordPress hosting providers can also play a role in supporting the larger WordPress community.

 Comparing WordPress Web Hosting Options